MinaFoundation/install-minimina-action/README.md

     steps:
     - uses: MinaFoundation/install-minimina-action@v1
       with:
-        stream: 'stable'  # Options: 'stable' or 'unstable'; if param ommited it will install 'stable'
+        stream: 'stable'  # Options: 'stable' or 'unstable';
+                          # Defaults to 'stable' if omitted.
 ```

 ### 2. Building from a Specific Commit or Branch